Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Currently, all providers on Bainbridge Island are offering the Moderna COVID-19 vaccine.
-The Moderna vaccine is provided in two doses, approximately 28 days apart.
-Learn about the Moderna COVID-19 vaccine here.
+Currently, the Commodore Clinic is offering the Pfizer vaccine.
+The Pfizer vaccine is provided in two doses, approximately 21 days apart.
+Learn about the Pfizer COVID-19 vaccine here.

 The vaccine is free.
 If you have insurance, you will be asked to provide the information.
 Your insurance may be billed an administrative fee.

 The Kitsap Public Health District is offering a standby list for its COVID-19 vaccination clinics in Bremerton and Poulsbo and Bainbridge Island's Commodore Clinic.
 The list allows Kitsap residents to sign up to be on call for vaccination appointments if unused vaccine doses are available at the end of a day.